Pikkius/3DOnco/README.md

 After creating the HMM, the HHBlits server iteratively searches through an HMM database - in our case, UniProt30: it looks for the sequences with an expected value (_E_ value) below a certain threshold and it adds them to the query MSA, from which the HMM for the next search iteration is built.

-HHBlits is a very fast and sensitive ralgorithm thanks to a two-stage prefilter phase that reduces the number of database HMMs to be aligned.
+HHBlits is a very fast and sensitive algorithm thanks to a two-stage prefilter phase that reduces the number of database HMMs to be aligned.

+## plmDCA <a name="plmdca"></a>

 ## ProSPr <a name="prospr"></a>